-Wearside boxer Pat McCormack has claimed gold in the Commonwealth Games.
+Wearside boxer Pat McCormack wins gold in Commonwealth Games

 The 22-year-old from Washington defeated Northern Ireland's Aidan Walsh in the welterweight final in Australia.

 Speaking immediately after claiming glory, Pat said he was already looking forward to winning future titles.

 “This feels great, I was a bit young in Glasgow (for the 2014 Commonwealth Games) and two weights lighter so I was killing myself at the weight but since then I have experienced an Olympics and the pressure didn’t get to us.
 I boxed well when it mattered,” he said.

 "I can't wait for the World Championships when I go there I'm going to win gold.
 I have put myself on the mat now.
 The judges know me."

 It comes the day after his twin brother Luke took bronze in the light welterweight eventat the Gold Coast games.

 Pat said: “I watched Luke’s fight before my semi-final, I thought Luke was throwing the cleaner punches but the other lad was throwing more and Luke didn’t do enough.

 “All day I was fuming after that so I took it out on my Indian opponent and gave him a bit of a hiding.

 “All day I was in a mood – then I saw my dad and told him I would make sure that I won.”